griff761/gameboard-capstone/README.md

 The Android App that runs the HTTP server and Android app companion for the board are written in Flutter and can be found in the Application folder.

 # Fusion 360 files for PCB
+Open the Chess Sensing PCBs.f3d file with Fusion 360.
+We sent the design to OSHPark and validated its functionality.

 # Pinout List
 ## Raspberry Pi Pico WH Pinout